Auto Insurance Scores: What They Are, Range & More

 |LexisNexis*||LexisNexis® Attract™ Auto Insurance Score||500-997||Equifax||$12.95 (one-time)|

-You may not even have to check it at all.
-If you’ve always paid all your bills on time and never filed a car insurance claim, for example, it may not be necessary.
+And if you’ve always paid all your bills on time and never filed a car insurance claim, for example, you can rest assured that you probably have a high score.
 That’s especially true if you’ve been preapproved for the lowest advertised rates.
 After all, your auto insurance score is largely tied to your standard credit score.

 Simply knowing your score isn’t enough.
 You need to know what it means for your auto insurance payments.
 And that means you need a benchmark.
 The tricky thing is each score provider has a different definition of a “good” score.